A Simple Algorithm for Exact Multinomial Tests: A Brief Review on Testing a Simple Multinomial Hypothesis

 this is an immediate consequence of the fact that the Gamma function is logarithmically convex on the positive real numbers, which is part of a characterization given by the Bohr-Mollerup theorem \citep[Theorem 2.4.2]{BW10}. \end{proof}

 Many authors \citep[e.g.,][]{WK72,CR84,WOK87,PP03} have conducted small sample studies to investigate the power of chi-square, log-likelihood ratio and other tests.
-In conducting these studies $\pi,n$ and $\alpha$ need to be chosen, all of which influence the resulting power function.
-Furthermore, it is frequently infeasible to assess the power function across all alternatives and so alternatives of interest need to be picked.
+When conducting such studies, $\pi,n$ and $\alpha$ need to be chosen, all of which influence the resulting power function.
+Furthermore, it is frequently infeasible to assess the power function across all alternatives, and so alternatives of interest need to be picked.
 Therefore, most of these studies focused on the case of the uniform null hypothesis.
-In this case, the chi-square test has greater power for alternatives that assign a large proportion of the probability mass to relatively few classes, whereas the log-likelihood ratio test has greater power for alternatives that assign considerable probability mass to many classes \citep[see also][]{KL80}.
+In this case, the chi-square test has greater power for alternatives that assign a large proportion of the probability mass to relatively few categories, whereas the log-likelihood ratio test has greater power for alternatives that assign considerable probability mass to many categories \citep[see also][]{KL80}.

 In the ternary case, that is, if $m = 3$, comparisons on the full probability simplex are visually accessible.
 Figure \ref{Fig:PowBestWorst} illustrates, which of the three test statistics yields the highest and lowest power across the full ternary probability simplex.
-As the actual size of the test varies with the choice of the test statistic due to the actual size of a test frequently being smaller than the level $\alpha$, the resulting power functions are difficult to compare directly.
+As the actual test size, which is frequently smaller than the level $\alpha$, depends on the test statistic, the resulting power functions are difficult to compare directly.
 To account for this, the tests are randomized to ensure that their respective size matches the level.
 For a test $T$ and level $\alpha$, let $s_{n,\pi}(T,\alpha) = 1-\P_\pi(T(X) \in A^T_{n,\pi}(\alpha))$ denote the actual size of the test.
 The \emph{critical function} defines a randomized test\footnote{Randomized tests like this traditionally arise in the theory of uniformly most powerful tests, see for example \citet[Chapter 3]{LR05}.}, which rejects the null hypothesis with probability $\phi(x)$ if $x$ is observed.
 The power function of the randomized version of a test $T$ at level $\alpha$ is

 With this, the probability mass test minimizes the acceptance region in the sense that it minimizes the sum

 across all randomized tests $\phi$ with $\sum_x \phi(x) f_{n,\pi}(x) = \alpha$.